jayaaaaaaa/jayagascon/README.md

-- 👋 Hi, I’m Jaya
+- 👋 hi, i’m jaya
-- 👀 I’m interested in ...
+- 👀 i’m interested in ...
 AI
-- 🌱 I’m currently learning ... machine learning, deep learning, computer vision
+- 🌱 i’m currently learning ... machine learning, deep learning, computer vision
-- 💞️ I’m looking to collaborate on ... naything cool
+- 💞️ i’m looking to collaborate on ... anything cool
-- 📫 How to reach me ... csm5424@autuni.ac.nz :)
+- 📫 how to reach me ... csm5424@autuni.ac.nz :)

 <!---
 jayagascon/jayagascon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.